HashLips/hashlips_art_engine/BASIC-README.md

 yarn install
 ```

-Alternatively you can run this command if you have node installed.
+Alternatively you can run this command if you have Node (v14 or above) installed.

 ```sh
 npm install